Ratings and Initiatives

 We have been a UN Global Compact (UNGC) participant since 2018, demonstrating our commitment to the universal principles on human rights, labour, environment and anti-corruption.
 The Drax Group Annual Report and Accounts 2019 forms our latest Communication on Progress.

 *THE USE BY DRAX OFANY MSCI ESG RESEARCH LLC OR ITS AFFILIATES (“MSCI”) DATA, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT, RECOMMENDATION, OR PROMOTION OF DRAX BY MSCI.
 MSCI SERVICES AND DATA ARE THE PROPERTY OF MSCI OR ITS INFORMATION PROVIDERS, AND ARE PROVIDED ‘AS-IS’ AND WITHOUT WARRANTY.
 MSCI NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI.

-The Board has ultimate responsibility for the Group’s sustainability performance.
+The Board has ultimate responsibility for the Group’s economic, social and environmental performance.
 The Executive Committee, chaired by the Group Chief Executive, directs sustainability and oversees performance.
 Biomass sustainability performance and progress is reviewed formally by the Board and the Audit Committee, once a year.
 In addition to this formal review, supplementary papers are submitted as required.